 Open to businesses in Greater Manchester, the Made for Manufacturing programme is entirely online and is delivered in short bursts, minimising time away.
 As a participant, you will identify an improvement opportunity during each session and immediately work on it.
 It's for leaders, it's for doers.

-Applications for the January-May 2021 programme are open now until the deadline of 27 November.
+Applications for the March–July 2021 programme are open now.
+The deadline is Friday 12 February.

-GC Business Growth Hub's Manufacturing Team has over the past five years worked with 600 manufacturing companies, delivering £20m-plus in sales increase and supporting in the creation of over 300 jobs.
+GC Business Growth Hub's Manufacturing Team has over the past five years worked with 700 manufacturing companies, delivering £32m-plus in sales increase and supporting in the creation of over 400 jobs.

 Now through a combination of virtual tours of good practice, expert speakers, peer-to-peer learning, and tailored one-to-one support from a specialist Manufacturing Advisor – holding a mirror to your business, and committing to action – the manufacturing team is presenting you and your organisation with an opportunity to demonstrate that you're Made for Manufacturing.